FAQs & Resources for Attorneys

 If you are an active attorney, you may request a Certificate of Good Standing from the Prothonotary’s Office of the Supreme Court of Pennsylvania.
 For more information click here.

-If I am inactive, can I obtain a Certificate of Good Standing?
+If I am inactive or retired, can I obtain a Certificate of Good Standing?

-No. If you are an inactive attorney, you may request a Certification of Status in Lieu of a Certificate of Good Standing from the Attorney Registration Office by submitting a Request for Certification of Status.
-Each original copy is $25.
+No. If you are an attorney on inactive or retired status, you may request a Certification of Status in Lieu of a Certificate of Good Standing from the Attorney Registration Office by submitting a Request for Certification of Status form and appropriate fee.

-How do I obtain a statement regarding disciplinary complaints filed and/or discipline imposed?
+How do I obtain a statement regarding discipline imposed?

 File a Request for Disciplinary History with the Office of Chief Disciplinary Counsel.